 - For System RA benefits, Energy Division staff will allocate system credits/debits quarterly.
-The first quarterly allocation will be sent in January 2021. - For Local and Flexible benefits, Energy Division will conduct one incremental Local RAR and Flexible RAR reallocation annually.
-This incremental reallocation will be sent in April 2021 and will adjust Local RAR and Flexible RAR for the July compliance month through the end of the compliance year.
+The first quarterly allocation for 2023 will be sent in October 2022. - For Local and Flexible benefits, Energy Division will conduct one incremental Local RAR and Flexible RAR reallocation annually.
+This incremental reallocation will be sent in April 2023 and will adjust Local RAR for LSEs in SDG&E distribution service area and Flexible RAR for all LSEs for the July compliance month through the end of the compliance year.